 The TNC is shipped with a 15-inch color flat-panel screen.
+A 19-inch color flat-panel screen is also available as an alternative.

 1 Header

 When the TNC is on, the selected operating modes are shown in the screen header: the machining mode at the left and the programming mode at right.
 The currently active mode is displayed in the larger box, where the dialog prompts and TNC messages also appear (unless the TNC is showing only graphics).